Chqmchutdin/Coffee-store/prompt.md

 You must:
 - Follow the requirements
-- Donot invent requirements
+- Do not invent requirements
-- Identify assumption
+- Clearly identify assumption
 - Ask when requirements are unclear

 # Task